pfnet-research/chainer-formulanet/README.md

 |Conditional   | 82 | 83 | 89.1 | 90.3 | 88.0 | 89.0

 ### Classification accuracy with different numbers of update steps on conditional premise selection.

-Observed accurarcy in our experiment is similar but somewhat lower.

 Results reported in the paper ([1, Table 3]):